 “Ten?
 Ten riders?”
 Wade held up his own hands, and Andrei shrugged, then nodded.

-Around a dozen, give or take, Wade felt a sinking feeling.
-That wasn’t just the work of a one-off angry landowner or disgruntled ex-worker then.
-That many people indicated it was a gang.
+Around a dozen, give or take.
+Wade felt a sinking feeling.
+That many people didn’t just turn up for nothing.
+They might have been hired by an angry landowner, or it was a gang.

+Or both, Wade glowered.
+An angry landowner could hire a gang, couldn’t they?

-Wade knew that outlaw gangs were rife across the Mid-West, but hadn’t heard of them up here around Cheyenne.
-He had figured they would be more interested in the mining towns or the wagons heading along the Oregon Trail, wouldn’t they?
+Wade knew that outlaw gangs were rife across the mid-west, but hadn’t heard of them up here around Cheyenne.
+He had figured they would be more interested in the mining towns or the wagons heading along the Oregon Trail… wouldn’t they?

-But something has brought them here.
+But something had brought them here.

 Andrei mimed the riders throwing something, and then running.
 He then mimed pulling a rope over his shoulder.

 “Andrei says he was supposed to be on watch, but had been on the other side of the encampment.
-When he got back he saw the riders pulling the tracks with ropes and their horses,” Abe said.
+When he got back, he saw the riders pulling the tracks with ropes and their horses,” Abe said.
 “They fired the barn and ran.”

-They didn’t stay to shoot anyone then, Wade narrowed his eyes.
+They didn’t stay to shoot anyone then.

+Wade narrowed his eyes.
 That was unusual, wasn’t it?
-If a gang attacked a railway, then surely they would be after the promisary notes or the cash box.
+If a gang attacked a railway, then surely they would be after the promissory notes or the cash box.
 At the very least, they would strip the workers of every coin they had made.

 “Thank him for me.
-Every worker here will get extra salary for last night, I’ll make sure of it,” Wade promised.
+Every worker here will get an extra salary for last night.
+I’ll make sure of it,” Wade promised.
 There wasn’t so much a cheer as a weary nod from most of them.
 He got a better response when he told them all to take an hour off, before coming back to work on repairing the tracks later.

-And I guess I have to file a report
+And I guess I have to file a report.

-, Wade looked at the main construction barn, which was now in ruins.
+Wade looked at the main construction barn, which was now in ruins.
 It’d have to be his tent.

-“..Red Devils!”
+“… Red Devils!”

 He overheard Bodie, the usually silent worker loudly exclaiming as he trudged back to the encampment tents.
-The blonde bearded man was smeared with soot and ash, like all the rest of them.
+The blond, bearded man was smeared with soot and ash, like the rest of them.

 “Bodie.
 What was that?”
 Wade asked, for the taciturn, grim worker to throw him a wary look.
-Wade didn’t think he would admit to anything, before he shrugged.
+Wade didn’t think he would admit to anything, and then he shrugged.

 “I was on another team last year.
 Same railroad, laying her out from North Platte, Nebraska Territory,” Bodie said.
 For someone so quiet and brooding, Wade was surprised when the man spoke exceptionally good English.